awsdocs/amazon-ec2-user-guide/doc_source/ami-deprecate.md

 You can also create Amazon Data Lifecycle Manager EBS\-backed AMI policies to automate the deprecation of EBS\-backed AMIs\.
 For more information, see [Automate AMI lifecycles](ami-policy.md)\.

 **Note**
 We have released a new feature where, by default, the deprecation date of all public AMIs is set to two years from the AMI creation date\.
-Initially, all public AMIs that are older than two years will only be deprecated June 30, 2022\.
+Initially, all public AMIs that are older than two years will be deprecated on June 30, 2022\.
 You can set the deprecation date to earlier than two years\.
-To cancel the deprecation date, or to move the deprecation date further into the future, you must make the AMI private by [sharing it with specific AWS accounts](sharingamis-explicit.md) only\.
-Note that the deprecation date for public AMIs will be backfilled over the next month, starting March 31, 2022\.
+To cancel the deprecation date, or to move the deprecation to a later date, you must make the AMI private by only [sharing it with specific AWS accounts](sharingamis-explicit.md)\.

 **Topics**
 + [Costs](#ami-deprecate-costs)